BMW's $1 billion plant surfs Mexican investment wave

 "Mexico is an ideal location for the BMW Group," production chief Harald Krueger said in a statement.
 "We are continuing our strategy of 'production follows the market.'"

-Germany's luxury car makers - BMW, Audi (VOWG_p.DE) and Mercedes-Benz (DAIGn.DE) - are expanding overseas as their domestic plants struggle to meet strong demand for off-roaders and limousines in the United States and Asia.
+Germany's luxury car makers - BMW, Audi and Mercedes-Benz - are expanding overseas as their domestic plants struggle to meet strong demand for off-roaders and limousines in the United States and Asia.

 The Mexican auto sector is gaining critical mass as more global brands open production lines, strengthening the local supplier network.

-BMW's move comes days after Daimler announced new Mercedes production in Mexico with partner Nissan Motor Co Ltd (7201.T), which already operates two plants in the country and had recently increased capacity there.
+BMW's move comes days after Daimler announced new Mercedes production in Mexico with partner Nissan Motor Co Ltd, which already operates two plants in the country and had recently increased capacity there.

 "The premium brands are finally realizing that Mexico has the capacity to build signature vehicles," IHS Automotive analyst Guido Vildozo said.